RossUsesGit/Project-VITAL-Data-Pipeline/README.md

 **Chronic Heat Stress Score (CHSS)** – Captures long-term heat exposure and its impact on human wellbeing.

-**Urban Environmental Integration Score (UEI)** – Assesses green infrastructure and environmental planning in urban areas.
+**Urban Environmental Integration Score (UEI)** – Assesses the fraction of green areas and its accessibility to people to be used as leverage for detecting necessary improvements in environmental location planning and strategies.

 **Population Density Score (PDS)** – Reflects city density and its influence on resource strain and exposure to stressors.